 |Category||Maximum allowable amount **||Restriction|

-$1200 maximum for the duration of doctoral studies
+$1800 maximum for the duration of doctoral or post-doctoral studies

 * Total admissible amount: the entire amount of the request readjusted after evaluation of the request.
-This amount must be greater than $500 for each request.
+This amount must be greater than $500 for each request except for linguistic revision.

 ** Maximum allowable mount: maximum amount for which the student can make a request.

 *** Justification of the relevance of the internship must be attached to the request.

 Admissible expenditures include costs of transport, lodging and registration for conference/training course.
 Expenses for food are not admissible.
 Each demand for a bursary must include allowable expenses totaling at least $500.
 This expenditure is revised by the committee at the time the request is evaluated.

 Calculation of expenses - calculation of living expenses is carried out according to the standards of the institution where the student is registered.
 The students are required to minimize their expenditures, for example, by making early airline ticket reservations in economy class, and lodging in the most affordable accommodations that are available.